-Armed with the information above, please let me share a very special Hummingbird experience!
+A very special Hummingbird experience!
 Have you ever held a hummingbird in the palm of your hand?
 Well, I have!
-It was an honor, an amazing experience I will always remember.
+It was an honor, and an amazing experience I will always remember.

 “A Hummingbird in My Palm”

 In the Summer of 1987, on a warm afternoon in beautiful Monterey, California, I was touched by a Hummingbird.
 I first saw this hummingbird in flight as I walked into the Navy Exchange building on the campus of the Naval Postgraduate School.
-The poor little bird was flying in a large, counterclockwise pattern near the ceiling of the main shopping area.
+The poor little bird was flying in a large, counterclockwise pattern near the very high ceiling of the main shopping area.
 He was trapped in the building, unable to find the exit, and unable to find a source of critically needed energy (nectar/sugar).

 I also noticed he was descending gradually, apparently making a smooth counterclockwise descent.
 Eventually, he touched the floor and slid across the polished surface, ending up right at my feet.
 He was lying there flat down on the floor with his wings extended straight out from his body, his beak on the floor, and his head facing me.
 I could see he was still alive and breathing; but apparently, he did not have enough energy to fly away.

 I knew I had to get him outside where he might find some nectar.
 I carefully picked him up, holding him in my palm, and walked outside.
 I found a shaded area away from traffic and people and laid him gently on the ground next to a tree.
 Then, I returned to the Navy Exchange.